batfish/batfish/README.md

 The developers of Batfish include folks from [Intentionet](https://www.intentionet.com), University of California Los Angeles, University of Southern California, and Microsoft Research.
 See [www.batfish.org](http://www.batfish.org) for technical information on how it works. ![Analytics](https://ga-beacon.appspot.com/UA-100596389-3/open-source/batfish?pixel&useReferer)

+## How do I get started?

+For a quick start, check out instructions for using the pre-built [allinone Docker container](https://github.com/batfish/docker/blob/master/allinone.md) (Batfish plus a Python client) or the [Batfish-only Docker container](https://github.com/batfish/docker/blob/master/batfish.md), available on Docker Hub.

+If you are interested in developing or building Batfish yourself, go to [Batfish Wiki](https://github.com/batfish/batfish/wiki).

+Batfish is being maintained and released as a commercial product by [Intentionet](https://www.intentionet.com).
+If you'd like a hosted service, drop a line to [info@intentionet.com](mailto:info@intentionet.com).

 ## What kinds of correctness checks does Batfish support?

 Batfish supports many types of correctness checks, including